SebastianBach/full-stack/README.md

 The *full stack* contains:

-* C++ header-only library with ```constexpr``` function.
+* A C++ header-only library with a ``constexpr`` function.
-* Compile-time unit tests testing the above function.
+* A compile-time unit test that tests the above function.
 * A command line tool to process command line arguments using the function.
-* A Python UI app that provides an frontend for that command line tool.
+* A Python UI application that provides a front-end to this command-line tool.
 * A command line tool to handle interactive data with the function.
-* A command line tool to process the content of a given file with the function.
+* A command line tool to process the contents of a given file with the function.
-* A static library encapsulating the function.
+* A static library that encapsulates the function.
 * A unit test for this static library.
-* A C++ QT5 UI app based on the static library.
+* A C++ QT5 UI application based on the static library.
-* A *conan* package containing this static library.
+* A *conan* package containing the static library.
 * A test for this *conan* package.
-* A Python-based Flask web application that provides a web interface to the above command line tool.
+* A Python-based Flask web application that provides a web interface and REST API to the above command line tool.
+* A HTML/JavaScript front-end querying the above REST API.
 * A Docker container containing the above Flask web application.
 * A Python module implemented using the Python C API.
 * A unit test that tests this module.
-* A Python UI app using this module.
+* A Python UI application that uses this module.

 ```mermaid